puppetlabs/puppet/docs/profiling.md

 the time of this writing, is primarily the compiler.
 To enable profiling there are several options:

-* To profile every request on the master add `--profile` to your master's startup.
+* To profile every request on the server add `--profile` to your server's startup.
 * To profile a single run for an agent add `--profile` to your agent's options for that run.
-* To profile a masterless run add `--profile` to your `puppet apply` options.
+* To profile a serverless run add `--profile` to your `puppet apply` options.

 The timing information will be output to the logs and tagged with the word "PROFILE".